ManasNM/Blinkit-India-s-Last-Minute-App-Sales-Performance-Dashboard/README.md

 SQL (optional)	Querying, filtering, or joining data

 Dataset Overview
+This project utilizes a dataset sourced from Kaggle that simulates Blinkit’s operations.
 A total of 11 files were used:

 blinkit_customers.csv
 blinkit_orders.csv